WeilonYing/INFS3634-Assignment/app/src/main/assets/Classes_and_Objects.md

 ### Prototype-based OOP
 In prototype-based OOP, classes do not exist.
 Instead, objects are the primary entities.
-Instead of classes, objects are defined and instantiated by the cloning of another class, i.e. a *prototype*.
+Instead of classes, objects are defined and instantiated by the cloning of another object, i.e. a *prototype*.

 Example in JavaScript (a prototype-based language):